West Virginia Financial Distress Profile

 Which West Virginia counties have the highest financial distress?

-Webster County is the most distressed county in West Virginia with a County Distress Index score of 70.5 (Serious), ranking #370 nationally out of 3,144 counties.
-Boone County (70.5), Cabell County (68.2), Mingo County (67.1) round out the top distressed counties.
-Tucker County is the least distressed at 30.0 (Healthy).
+Webster County is the most distressed county in West Virginia with a County Distress Index score of 81.2 (Most distressed fifth), ranking #107 nationally out of 3,144 counties.
+Mingo County (81.2), Boone County (78.3), McDowell County (77.9) round out the top distressed counties.
+Jefferson County is the least distressed at 32.2 (Least distressed fifth).
 See all 55 counties at /counties/west-virginia/.

-How long does foreclosure take in West Virginia?
+How long can foreclosure take in West Virginia?

 West Virginia uses non-judicial foreclosure, which allows lenders to foreclose without court proceedings.
 Timeline varies by county and complexity.
 Homeowners have a right to cure: You can cure the default and reinstate the loan at any time before the trustee's….
 The homestead exemption is $35,000.
 Full details at /help/foreclosure/west-virginia/.

-West Virginia scores 55.1 on the State Distress Index (Elevated), ranking #18 of 51 jurisdictions.
+West Virginia scores 70.4 on the State Distress Index (Most distressed fifth), ranking #9 of 51 jurisdictions.
 3 of 5 key metrics exceed national averages.
-The primary driver is Debt Stress.
-27 of 55 counties score Elevated or worse on the County Distress Index.
-The safety net ranks #21 (Moderate).
+The highest SDI domain is Safety Net & Buffer.
+County Distress Index details are listed separately by county.
+The safety net ranks #18 (Moderate).